krokyk/jwt-nodejs-express-tutorial/README.md

 ![Response](images/06-02.png)

-This is all nice, but what if we don't want to display the whole content to anyone, but only the content they are authors of?
+This is all nice, but what if you don't want to display the whole content to anyone, but only the content they are authors of?
-We need to add some authentication to our server to do that.
+You need to add some authentication to the server to do that.

 # 07 - Add an Authentication Endpoint

 * Create a <kbd>POST</kbd>`/login` endpoint in `apiServer.js`.
-* It's <kbd>POST</kbd>, because we are going to be sending data (credentials) to the server.
+* It's <kbd>POST</kbd>, because you are going to be sending data (credentials) to the server.
-* Since the request body will be in a JSON format, we need to tell that to our server by configuring the middleware, so it understands the body of such requests.
+* Since the request body will be in a JSON format, you need to tell that to the server by configuring the middleware, so it understands the body of such requests.
 To configure _Express.js_ in such a way use this construct:
   ```javascript
   app.use(express.json())
   ```